Gibberlings3/transitions/transitions/readme.transitions.english.txt

 Use abbreviated capture scene leading to BG2EE
 ------------------------------------------------------------------------
 Requires Main Component and EET
 Cut out the long fight scene leading to capture prior to BG2EE and just show a brief cut-scene.
-Only available when skipping ahead via the item given by Duke Belt,

 ------------------------------------------------------------------------
 Use Irenicus in hell movie to restore Bhaal-spawn powers when he is defeated